Psychology for the Self-Learner, the complete series.

 The argument for a book.

 The usual approach to this material is a lot of lists.
-This book is not a book of lists or flashcards, or tips.
-It's a resource for you, from one learner to the next, about all of the ways we've been missing out on engaging with ideas like this.
-It reads front to back while the ideas build on one another.
-When something in Chapter 3 connects to something in Chapter 11, I'll tell you about it, and I'll tell you why it matters.
+These are not books of lists or flashcards, or tips.
+They're a resource for you, from one learner to the next, about all of the ways we've been missing out on engaging with the hard ideas.
+Every volume reads front to back while the collection builds on itself.
+When something in one book connects to something three books later, I'll tell you about it, and I'll tell you why it matters.

 Every practice question comes with an explanation — not just the answer.